WebAssembly/design/Semantics.md

 or definition, there is no difference when accessing a linear memory whether it was imported or defined internally.

-In the MVP, linear memory cannot be shared between threads of execution.
+### Shared linear memory

-The addition of [threads :unicorn:][future threads] will allow this.
+A Linear memory can be marked as shared, which allows it to be shared between threads of execution.
+The shared memory can be imported or defined in the module.
+It is a validation error to attempt to import shared linear memory if the module's memory import doesn't specify that it allows shared memory.

-### Linear Memory Accesses
+### Linear memory accesses

 Linear memory access is accomplished with explicit `load` and `store` operators.
 All `load` and `store` operators use little-endian byte order when translating